L-spaces and knot traces: Negative traces and positive torus knots

 More generally, Hom--Lidman--Vafaee \cite[Theorem~1.3]{hom-lidman-vafaee} classified the L-space satellite knots whose patterns are Berge--Gabai knots.
 Each Berge--Gabai knot $P$ is described by a triple of integers

 which are the winding number, bridge width, and twist number of $P$ respectively; they show that $K = P(C)$ is an L-space knot if and only if $C$ is an L-space knot and $b+tw \geq w^2(2g(C)-1)$.
-Moreover, if $P$ is specifically a 1-bridge braid, then \cite[Lemma~2.1]{hom-lidman-vafaee} says that $r$-surgery on $P$ is a solid torus only if
+Moreover, if the Berge--Gabai knot $P$ is specifically a 1-bridge braid, then \cite[Lemma~2.1]{hom-lidman-vafaee} says that $r$-surgery on $P$ is a solid torus only if